danterolle/repo/README.md

 In this project, each script has a specific task.
 A dedicated Makefile will probably be created in the future or everything will be rearranged with a better project structure.

+Each script should be executed in exactly the order in which they are shown in this README.

 ### `repo_downloader.py`

 This script is designed to download "Packages" files from a specific Debian repository, using information specified by the user through command-line arguments.